• Home

 Site review

 The site team reviews the pre-review material provided by the hospital prior to the review and then again with the key trauma service personnel on site.
 On site, the team tours the facility, tracing the path of the injured patient, engages key clinicians and hospital management in discussion and undertakes medical chart reviews to verify the quality of trauma care being provided.
+The trauma registry is interrogated and trauma quality improvement initiatives discussed.

 Reporting mechanism

-The structure of the Trauma Verification Program is currently under review.
+The structure of the Trauma Care Verification Program is currently under review.
 Please contact the Trauma Verification Project Officer with any queries.

-Back to Trauma Verification
+Back to Trauma Care Verification

-• Benefits of trauma verification
+• Benefits of trauma care verification

-• The trauma verification process
+• The trauma care verification process

 • Become a reviewer